bddicken/cs110fall2022website/pas/benfords_law/index.md

 ## The Input File

 Your program should ask the user for the name of an input file, which your program should expect to be formatted as CSV.
+It should also ask the user for the name of an mode.
+This can be two options: either `text` or `gui` (The `gui` option for extra credit).
 As a reminder, a CSV file is one that is organized into rows and columns,a  commas are typically used as the character that separates each entry in a row.
 Shown below is an example of the program prompting the user for a file name, then the user enters a file name (`places.csv`), and then the program prints out the resulting plot.

 ```
 Data file name:
 places.csv
+Mode:
+text

 1 | ###############################
 2 | ##############